Anton Fig: Early career

 Fig was born in Cape Town, South Africa.
 He began playing drums at age four.
 After performing in numerous bands in Cape Town, becoming locally respected with bands like Hammak, he moved to Boston to further pursue his musical interests.
 His formal education included studies at the New England Conservatory of Music, where he studied jazz and classical music and graduated with honors in 1975.
 In 1976, he moved to New York City, where he began to work as a freelance musician.

 Fig was a member of the band Spider during both its album releases in 1980 and 1981 as well as on its 1982 album under the name Shanghai, together with producer Beau Hill and songwriter Holly Knight.

 Fig was the drummer on Ace Frehley's 1978 eponymous solo album and subsequently became a member of the then ex-Kiss lead guitarist's solo project Frehley's Comet from 1984 to 1987.
 Fig also played drums on all but one song on Kiss's 1979 album Dynasty and every song on its 1980 album Unmasked; the use of Fig to replace usual drummer Peter Criss (producers thought Criss, who had a drug problem, had seen a deterioration of his skills) upset Criss, to the point where, after appearing in promotional videos and tours through Unmasked, he left the band.

-Other artists Fig has worked with include Bob Dylan, Mr Scary, Warren Zevon, B. B. King, Booker T and The MGs, Peter Frampton, Joan Armatrading, Cyndi Lauper, Link Wray, John Waite, Robert Gordon, Eric Johnson, Beth Hart, Oz Noy, and Kix.
+Other artists Fig has worked with include Bob Dylan, Warren Zevon, B. B. King, Booker T and The MGs, Peter Frampton, Joan Armatrading, Cyndi Lauper, Link Wray, John Waite, Robert Gordon, Eric Johnson, Beth Hart, Oz Noy, and Kix.